Joel Ward (footballer): Crystal Palace

-On 28 May 2012, Ward completed his move to Crystal Palace for £400,000 on a four-year deal.
+On 28 May 2012, Ward completed a move to Crystal Palace for £400,000 on a four-year deal.
 He made his debut on 14 August 2012, in a 2–1 win against Exeter City in the League Cup.
 He made his league debut four days later in a home game against Watford.
 He won promotion with Crystal Palace after clearing a shot off the line during the last minute of injury time against the same opponents in the 2013 Championship play-off final.
 Ward scored his first goal for Crystal Palace in a 3–1 home win against Queens Park Rangers on 14 March 2015.

-On 15 April 2015, Ward signed a new three-and-a-half-year contract, keeping him at the Selhurst Park side until the summer of 2018.
+On 15 April 2015, Ward signed a new three-and-a-half-year contract which kept him at Palace until the summer of 2018.
 As of May 2016, Ward currently holds the record for most Premier League appearances for a Crystal Palace player.
 He reached the hundred milestone in a 1–1 draw away to Arsenal on 17 April 2016.

-On 2 July 2018, Ward signed a new three-year deal, which will keep him at the club until the summer of 2021.
+On 2 July 2018, Ward signed a new three-year deal at the club until the summer of 2021.

-In July 2021, Ward signed a two-year contract extension, until 2023.
+In July 2021, Ward signed a two-year contract extension.

+In June 2023, Ward signed a one-year contract extension, and replaced the departing Luka Milivojević as club captain for a season, until Marc Guéhi replaced him the following summer.
+In May 2024, Ward signed another contract extension, until June 2025.

+On 13 May 2025, it was announced that Ward would not extend his contract and he would leave the club at the end of the 2024–25 season, having made a total of over 360 appearances in all competitions over thirteen years at the club.
+Ward was the last remaining member of the 2013 Championship play-off winning squad.
+He was an unused substitute as Palace won the 2025 FA Cup final on 17 May, lifting the trophy alongside Guéhi.
+Ward played his final match at Selhurst Park three days later, starting in a 4–2 victory over Wolverhampton Wanderers; he was substituted off in the 71st minute and received a standing ovation, and later stated he "couldn't have written a better story and a better ending" to his time at the club.